This post may contain affiliate links. Please see our disclosure policy.

 There are different variations but essentially they are all egg-based dishes (a bit like a more substantial omelette or a crustless quiche) with added herbs, veggies, cheese and, sometimes, meat or fish.

 Frittatas are the ultimate ‘fridge forage’ meal when you want to use up all the odds and ends in your fridge that have seen better days.
-I have used all sorts… but for this recipe I like to stick with greens.
-Spinach works really well - so do thinly sliced leeks, spring greens and peas.
-A handful of halved cherry or baby plum tomatoes scattered on top adds juicy bursts of sweetness which is just so good.
+I have used all sorts… but for this recipe, I like to stick with greens.
+Spinach works really well – so do thinly sliced leeks, spring greens and peas.

 I like to serve this Frittata di Zucchini with a tomato sauce for a light meal.
 You could add some buttered new potatoes for something more substantial and/or serve with a selection of salads alongside.
 Sometimes, it’s easy to just serve this with some toast on the side too.
 I love these 3 Ingredient Bagels, they are simple and quick yet so good.